As NATO-Russia Relations Stagger, Poland’s Military Modernization Programs Pitch Up

 Modern-day Poland is caught squarely in the middle of an escalating arms race between NATO and Russia, which has been described several times as a new “Cold War.”
 The recent diplomatic squabbles have reinforced those memories from the frozen conflict that dominated much of the second half of the last century.

 Russia was seen as a waning power after the collapse of the Soviet Union in 1991.
-However, the rise of Vladimir Putin allowed Moscow to recover some of its political and economic stance, albeit over shaky foundations.
+However, the rise of Vladimir Putin allowed Moscow to recover some of its political and economic stances, albeit over shaky foundations.

 Moreover, NATO and the European Union have been pushing eastward, encompassing much of the old Soviet empire.
 This made Moscow grow paranoid about being surrounded.
 The establishment of anti-missile systems across Eastern Europe and Asia only added to that feeling, hence why Russia has been trying to break through in Syria, Ukraine, Georgia, and elsewhere.